Notion to Google Sheets: 5 Tools Compared (2026)

 The verdict

-If your goal is specifically "mirror my Notion database to Google Sheets so I can use Sheets formulas, charts, and dashboards against it, with real-time updates and optional write-back", Sync2Sheets is the most focused tool for that exact job at the lowest price point.
-It's a Google Workspace add-on built on Notion's official webhooks, and it covers the majority of two-way use cases through editable columns, page creation, and block updates, even though it's not a full two-way sync.
+If your goal is "sync my Notion database with Google Sheets in real time, in both directions, with Sheets formulas, charts, and dashboards on top", Sync2Sheets is the most focused tool for that exact job at the lowest price point.
+It's a Google Workspace add-on built on Notion's official webhooks and Google Drive events.
+The per-column direction picker (Notion to Sheets, Sheets to Notion, or Both ways) gives you tighter control than a single all-or-nothing 2-way toggle.

-If your goal is different (broader two-way across many tools, or multi-source analytics, or one-off triggers), one of the other four will fit better.
+If your goal is different (2-way sync across many databases, or multi-source analytics, or one-off triggers), one of the other four will fit better.
 The table above narrows it down.

 Sync Notion to Google Sheets in real time